delatbabel/viewpages/README.md

 # TODO

 * Code to pull and render a page from the database.
+* Extract the logic to find a page for a specific website from the make function and put it into a customised BelongsToMany class.
+* Be able to handle all of the various directives in a normal Blade template such as @extends, @section / @endsection, etc.  @extends should pull in the template from the Vptemplate model class.
 * More testing.
 * More documentation.
 * Sample templates based on AdminLTE